-Pork butt and pork shoulder both come from the same area of the pig but are very different cuts of meat.
-Pork butt comes from the meat above the shoulder blades, while pork shoulder meat extends down to the pig’s front hoofs.
-Pork butt contains more fat and marbling, which makes it better suited to producing tender, moist meat.
+Pork butt and pork shoulder both come from the shoulder of the pig.
+Pork butt (also called Boston Butt) comes from above the shoulder blades, while pork shoulder meat extends down to the pig’s front hoofs.
+Pork butt contains more fat and marbling, which makes it better suited to barbecue smoking.

 In today’s guide we’ll walk you through the differences between pork shoulder and pork butt, when to use each of them, and everything you need to know to cook or smoke the best cut of pork possible.